CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-On-switch-OPTA.md

 ### Considerations

-- You can not enable the LCM executor on more than one switch running the OPTA service
+- You cannot enable the LCM executor on more than one switch running the OPTA service.
-- You can not decommission a switch from the NetQ UI while it is running the OPTA service.
-To decommision a switch running the OPTA service, stop the service with the {{netq config stop opta}} command and reconfigure any NetQ agents to connect to a different OPTA before decommisioning the switch.
+- You cannot decommission a switch from the NetQ UI while it is running the OPTA service.
+To decommission a switch running the OPTA service, stop the service with the `netq config stop opta` command and reconfigure any NetQ agents to connect to a different OPTA before decommissioning the switch.
-- You can not upgrade a switch using NetQ LCM if it is the only switch in your network running the OPTA service with LCM executor enabled.
-To upgrade the switch, reconfigure OPTA and LCM executor on a different switch and redirect NetQ agents to the new OPTA before upgrading the original switch.
+- You cannot upgrade a switch using NetQ LCM if it is the only switch in your network running the OPTA service with the LCM executor enabled.
+To upgrade the switch, reconfigure OPTA and the LCM executor on a different switch and redirect NetQ agents to the new OPTA before upgrading the original switch.